worace/dungen/Readme.md

-Start on a code for Ruby quiz 80 http://rubyquiz.com/quiz80.html -- random dungeon room generation for a hypothetical "roguelike" game
+Start on an implementation for Ruby quiz 80 http://rubyquiz.com/quiz80.html -- random dungeon room generation for a hypothetical "roguelike" game

 Currently using sold starting "layer" and carving randomly from there;